-• Lake McDonald has fairly clear water, with moderate nutrient concentrations and algal growth.
+• Lake McDonald has fairly clear water with moderate nutrient concentrations and moderate algal growth.

 • Long-term trends suggest that water quality in Lake McDonald has been improving over time, with decreasing nitrogen and chlorophyll concentrations.

 • Chlorophyll concentrations in 1996-2000 were substantially higher than those observed from 2001 onwards.
-This trend is not described in the table above, since the estimates for the amount and percent of change assume a constant, linear trend – but the chlorophyll trend is distinctly non-linear.
-In the water-quality plots above, note that the red dashed trend line (the estimate of constant, linear change) is a poor fit for the actual data.
+This trend is not described in the table above, since the estimates for the amount and percent of change assume a constant, linear trend -- but the chlorophyll trend is distinctly non-linear.

 This bathymetric map shows contour lines of equal depth, similar to a topographic map would for mountains and valleys.
 The red 'X' marks the location where water quality samples are taken.